Matthew0314/Where-The-Moon-Meets-The-Sun/README.md

 - Developed grid generation that stores movement and position data for each tile
 - Designed algorithms that dictacts where a unit can move and attack on the grid based on their stats
 - Impleemnted a database that stores character and class statistics which can be easily called and manipulated during gameplay

-What Is Being Worked On Right Now:
 - Enabling player units to traverse the grid
 - Developing a turn system that will only allow a unit to act once per turn

+What Is Being Worked On Right Now:
-- Integrating capabilities for units to execute attacks, utilize items, wait for the next turn.
+- Integrating capabilities for units to execute attacks and utilize items.
 - Designing enemy AI, allowing them to choose which actions to take against the player